shichenghuo/Final-Project/README.md

 ## Component Parts

-##Cardboard as the base for the Arduino circuit.
+/Cardboard as the base for the Arduino circuit.
-##TV remote.
+/TV remote.
-IR reciver.
+/IR reciver.
-H bridge(L293D.)
+/H bridge(L293D.)
-Batteries
+/Batteries
-Jump wire
+/Jump wire
-Arduino Uno
+/Arduino Uno
-Breadboard
+/Breadboard
-DC motor
+/DC motor

 ## When your project is completed, you will then add the following sections: